-This is a nightlife hub* with a bunch of bars and restaurants, and of course you have to catch a show at The Bowery Ballroom, literally just outside the station.
+This is a nightlife hub* with a bunch of bars and restaurants, with The Bowery Ballroom, literally just outside the station.

 But there’s also so much more to explore:

-Freeman’s Alley: This a hidden street art delight.
-At the of the alley is Freeman’s restaurant and Banzarbar, which are oddly upscale given they’re tucked at the end of a street art alley.
-The food and drinks are great, though, and they’ve got a hidden-gem vibe.
+Freeman’s Alley: This a tucked-away street art delight.
+At the end of the alley is Freeman’s restaurant and Banzarbar, which are oddly upscale given the grafitti vibe.
+The food and drinks are great.

 Elizabeth Street Garden: Small and statue-filled.
 There are some chairs about; you can sit down with a book or just wander through.

 Citizen M Rooftop + Secret Art: Take the elevator to the rooftop.
 Enjoy the views at the bar.
 Now here’s the secret: take the stairs down.
 The staircase is filled with local art!
-It’s like an extension of Freeman’s Alley, but, you know, inside a hotel staircase.
-Similar hotel rooftop in the area: The Moxy + well, a bunch, you’ll find them.
+It’s like an extension of Freeman’s Alley, but, inside a hotel staircase.
+Similar hotel rooftop in the area: The Moxy, and, well, there are a bunch, you’ll find them.

-*The Box: If you can get in (*cough cough, Project 472 had her bachelorette here*) it’s probably the wildest theatrical nightlife show NYC has to offer.
-Ignore the bad reviews, they’re mostly from people who, well, couldn’t get in.
+*The Box: Project 472 had her bachelorette here and it’s probably the wildest theatrical nightlife show NYC has to offer.

 Epistrophy, on Mott, is one of many restaurants to try in the area.